-The BOS (Boot Software) and the RMS (Resource Management System) compose the TOE firmware stored in the ROM and the patches hereof in the Infineon® SOLID FLASHTM.
+The BOS (Boot Software) and the RMS (Resource Management System) compose the TOE firmware stored in the ROM and the patches hereof in the SOLID FLASHTM NVM.
 All mandatory functions for start-up and internal testing (BOS) are protected by a dedicated hardware firewall.
-Additionally two levels are provided, the privileged level and the user level, both are protected by a hardwired Memory Protection Unit (MPU) setting.
+Additionally two levels are provided, the privileged level and the non-privilege level, both are protected by a hardwired Memory Protection Unit (MPU) setting.

 The RMS is accessible in privileged level only.
-The FL (Flash Loader) and the Mifare-compatible software compose the TOE software stored in the Infineon® SOLID FLASHTM.
+The FL (Flash Loader) and the Mifare-compatible software compose the TOE software stored in the SOLID FLASHTM NVM.
 The FL allows downloading of user software to the NVM during the manufacturing process and can be completely deactivated.

 The RSA library is used to provide a high-level interface to RSA (Rivest, Shamir, Adleman) cryptography implemented on the hardware component Crypto2304T and includes countermeasures against SPA, DPA and DFA attacks.
-The routines are used for the generation of RSA key pairs, RSA signature verification, RSA signature generation and RSA modulus recalculation.
+The routines are used for the generation of RSA key pairs1, RSA signature verification, RSA signature generation and RSA modulus recalculation.
+The hardware Crypto2304T unit provides the basic long number calculations (add, subtract, multiply, square with 1100 bit numbers) with high performance.
+The RSA library is delivered as object code.
+The RSA library can perform RSA operations from 512 to 4096 bits.

 The EC library is used to provide a high-level interface to Elliptic Curve cryptography implemented on the hardware component Crypto2304T and includes countermeasures against SPA, DPA and DFA attacks.
-The routines are used for ECDSA signature generation, ECDSA signature verification, ECDSA key generation and Elliptic Curve Diffie-Hellman key agreement.
+The routines are used for ECDSA signature generation, ECDSA signature cerification, ECDSA key generation and Elliptic Curve Diffie-Hellman key agreement.
 The EC library is delivered as object code.
+The certification covers the standard NIST (DSS) and Brainpool (ECC) Elliptic Curves with key lengths of 160, 163, 192, 224, 233, 256, 283, 320, 384, 409, 512 or 521 Bits, due to national AlS32 regulations by the BSI.

 The Symmetric Crypto library (SCL) is used to provide a high level interface to DES/3TDES and AES symmetric cryptographic operations.
 It uses the SCP of the underlying hardware but implements also countermeasures against all known weaknesses of the SCP (e.g. dummy calculations and block repetitions).
-The symmetric crypto library consists of three C-library files Cipher.lib, AES.lib and DES.lib.
-Those library files will not be distributed individually.
-Therefore those three library files are called the Symmetric Crypto Library (SCL).
+The symmetric crypto library consists of three C-library files Cipher.lib, AES.lib and DES.lib.Those library files will not be distributed individually.
+Therefore we call those three library files simply the Symmetric Crypto Library (SCL)